bschlademann/bank_statement_analyzer/README.md

 ## to do
 # add
+- handle non-existant filename in {getBankStatement}
-! add dummy data and description on how to use this
+- description on how to use this
 - list all entries from a spendingCategory
 - percentile calculation on getExpensesByCSpendingCategories
 - data visualisation